tusharpant93/tusharpant93/README.md

 ### 👨🏻‍💻 Tableau (Creating visual representations that effectively communicate information to the ordinary reader)

-Feel free to connect with me on Github or LinkedIn to learn more about me.
+Feel free to connect with me on [Github](https://github.com/tusharpant93) or [LinkedIn](https://www.linkedin.com/in/tushar-pant/) to know me more.

 I'd be more than happy to have a conversation! share my experiences & learn from your stories.